By Madeline Bocaro ©

 And now that the rain has stopped, let’s follow the rainbow!

 ‘She’s a Rainbow’ by The Rolling Stones from their psychedelic album Their Satanic Majesties Request was released as a single in December 1967.
 String arrangements are by John Paul Jones, later of Led Zeppelin.
 The trippy music and colorful lenticular album cover was in answer to The Beatles’ Sgt.
 Pepper’s Lonely Heart’s Club Band, released the same year.
 John Lennon and Paul McCartney sing uncredited backing vocals.
 The Beatles’ images are hidden within the Stones’ album art as well.

 Blondie’s Debbie Harry does a sweet duet with Kermit the Frog on The Muppet Show.
-‘Rainbow Connection’ is a beautiful little song.
+‘Rainbow Connection’ is a beautiful little song written by Paul Williams.
 Debbie also performed ‘Call Me’ on The Muppet Show that day in December 1980 (broadcast in January 1981).

 Watch & Listen – Rainbow Connection: https://youtu.be/h0Hd3uWKFKY

 And ‘Call Me’ https://www.youtube.com/watch?v=lfPUCTQJnb8